andrisarkameru/vh-be/Readme.md

 ### Authentication
 Authentication for API and client can be done in one of many ways, but more of web-friendly approach would be of

-### Caching of currency service responses
+### Caching of currency service responses for performance and resilience
-In real world high request volume scenario live currency exchange rate does not change that often and should be cached
+In real world high request volume scenario live currency exchange rate does not change that often and should be cached as well as to save on request ammount and to create a resiliancy path if external API provider is down.